Types of Variable > Intervening Variable

 What is an Intervening Variable?

-An intervening variable (sometimes called a mediating variable) is a hypothetical variable used to explain causal links between other variables.
+An intervening variable is a hypothetical variable used to explain causal links between other variables.
 Intervening variables cannot be observed in an experiment (that’s why they are hypothetical).
 For example, there is an association between being poor and having a shorter life span.
 Just because someone is poor doesn’t mean that will lead to an early death, so other hypothetical variables are used to explain the phenomenon.
 These intervening variables could include: lack of access to healthcare or poor nutrition.

 Intervening variables are hypothetical constructs like personality, intelligence or attitude.
 As they are not “real” variables, one major limitation is that they cannot be measured.
 It is therefore impossible to quantify how much of the experimental results are due to the independent variables, and how much are due to each of the intervening variables.